JordanWCotton/RandomQuoteGenerator/README.md

-Project that involves use of Jquery, JSON, AJAX and pulling in an API.
+Project that involves use of Jquery, JSON, and AJAX in addition to responsive web design principles.

 I utilized Bootstrap, jQuery, FontAwesome and Forismatic's API for the quote database.